AstroAir/qt-plugin-sample/docs/migration/header-updates-v3.md

-# Header Updates and API Changes - QtPlugin v3.0.0
+a# Header Updates and API Changes - QtPlugin v3.0.0

 This document describes the header file changes and API updates in QtPlugin v3.0.0, particularly related to the new component-based architecture.